 The Tribunal publishes its Rules and Guidance, together with information about what it does and details of its on-going cases, on its website.
 Hearings are also live streamed on its website, though please note that it is prohibited to record any of the hearings.

-For Which? to bring the collective proceedings it must first get permission from the Tribunal for the claim to proceed.
+The first stage of the matter involves Which? getting permission from the Tribunal to bring the claim as collective proceedings.
 This is known as making an application for ‘certification’ or obtaining a collective proceedings order (‘CPO’).

 Claims can take years to win, so register for email updates by clicking the Stay Up To Date button below to receive case developments directly.